raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Client Reconnection

-After a session is closed by the server, the client SHOULD try to reconnect, to that server, or to another suitable server, if more than one is available.
+After a DSO session is closed by the server, the client SHOULD try to reconnect, to that server, or to another suitable server, if more than one is available.
 If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.